“Parrot’s new drone lands in the sweet spot between price and performance”

 If you value flight performance and reliability more than taking pretty pictures, then you’d be wise to consider DJI’s Mavic drones.
 They’re more responsive, and are equipped with powerful obstacle avoidance that lets you fly with confidence — so if you’re not the most seasoned drone pilot, we suggest you go with DJI.

 If you’re more concerned with image quality and flexible filming options, the Anafi is tough to beat — at least among drones with a portable form factor.
 The Mavic Air, Yuneec Breeze, and Hover Camera Passport are all solid contenders in the realm of portability, but they fall a bit behind Parrot in the camera department.
+(Update: DJI’s new Mavic 2 is a pretty formidable contender, and arguably has Anafi beat in terms of camera capabilities.
+It’s definitely worth looking into)

 All things considered, we do think that DJI’s Mavic Air is an overall better drone than Anafi, but not by a huge margin.
 It has better flight controls, a solid camera, and is extremely portable — but it also costs $100 more.